trevorcook/envth/README.md

   xFile = envth.mkSrc ./xFile.md;
 ```
 `mkSrc` expects a single path as an input.
 Files will be copied individually,
-supplied directories will be copied whole.
+directories will be copied whole.

 `mkSrc` returns an attribute set containing the attribute `local` (among
 others).
 As a result, resources can be referenced within the `mkEnvironment` in